How To Install WordPress using WAMP

 1. Troubleshooting Skype Error

 If you have already a Skype installed and running on your computer before the WampServer installed, then it may not be able to work properly due to a conflict with Skype.
-The caused was both Apache and Skype using the same port 80.
+The cause was both Apache and Skype using the same port 80.
 Here is the simple fix for this.
 Open Skype and go to Tools » Options.
 Click on Advanced and then Connections.
 Uncheck the box that says Use port 80 and 443 as alternatives for incoming connections.
 Save options and restart Skype.

 2. Enabling Permalinks